 Gerry reformed The Pacemakers in 1974 after eight years as a solo artist, and toured the world.
 Another grand trek took place in 1993 to mark thirty years of Gerry And The Pacemakers.
 "I love being on stage performing for people all over the globe" said Gerry, smiling that cheeky smile that had become one of his trade marks over the years "I get paid for enjoying myself!"
 Gerry wrote his autobiography with Ray Coleman in 1993.
 In this compelling story, Gerry Marsden emerges as a driven man, an artist with enormous confidence and a unique spirit, from his streetwise boyhood and early love of music to his friendship and keen rivalry with The Beatles, hunger for fame and hard won success, his story is one of grit, warmth, humor and determination.
 The book became the basis of a Musical Theatre production Ferry cross the Mersey a musical story of Gerry's Merseybeat days, It enjoyed a sellout premiere in Liverpool and went on to a successful tour of the UK, Australia and Canada.

-Original drummer Fred Marden died of cancer on December 9th, 2006.
+Original drummer Fred Marden died of cancer on December 9th, 2006 at the age of 66.
 He had not re-joined the band when they re-formed in '74 and had given up the music business to be a telephone operator and later established the Pacemaker driving school.